heisenbug101/emotion_recognition/README.md

 # emotion_recognition

-A computer vision based project in python using OpenCV which detects the human face using Haar Cascade classifer and predicts emotions like Happy, Surprise, Sad, etc. using a pre-trained model.
+TITLE: Emotion Recognition using OpenCV

+LEVEL: Beginner

+TECHNOLOGY: Computer Vision, Image Processing

+PROGRAMMING LANGUAGE: Python 3.0

+TOOLS: OpenCV 4.2.0

+OBJECTIVE: Detect a face with help of a webcam (inbuilt - default) using Haar Cascade Algorithm and predict human emotions using a dataset and a pre-existing trained classifier.